Andy Mineo: Career

 The pre-release claimed No. 1 on the iTunes' all genres slider.
 Andy Mineo & Wordsplayed Present Magic & Bird peaked at No. 1 on Top Christian Albums.
 "The set moved with 11,000 equivalent album units earned in its first week, with 8,000 in traditional sales." said journalist Timothy Yap from Christian music portal Hallels.
 The mixtape also peaked at No. 3 on Rap Album Sales and No. 23 on Top Rap Albums.
 "Dunk Contest" entered Spotify's Viral Top 50 in Canada, the United Kingdom, Norway, Australia, New Zealand, Taiwan, Spain, France, and Turkey.
 On September 21, 2017, Mineo and Wordsplayed launched the Friends and Family Tour.

 Mineo scored his first RIAA certification when "You Can't Stop Me" went gold on January 17, 2018.
 The rapper kept the news quiet until he released the remix featuring Messiah on April 11, 2018.

 On April 27, 2018, Mineo released an extended play called I: the Arrow.
 Four days before his EP's scheduled release, Mineo said that he was "unsure [of] when [he] began to feel stuck in this cloud or when it will end, but [he knew] there [were] others who feel the same."
 He featured the electronic group Weathrman his songs, "Family Photo" and "Anxiety".
 Mineo revealed that the six-track release is the first of four extended plays culminating into his third studio album.
 The E.P. peaked at No. 2 on Billboard's Top Christian Albums chart earn 6,000 equivalent album units in its first week.

 On September 21, 2018, he released another EP, II: The Sword, which is the second of four EPs.
 The EP, peaked at No. 15 on the Billboard Digital Albums Chart for the week of October 6, 2018.

+With American Christian rapper Lecrae, he released "Coming In Hot", as a single, and later included on the Reach Records collaborative album titled Summer Eighteen.
+It has been certified RIAA Digital Gold for more than 500,000 downloads and on-demand streams in August 2021, and Digital Platinum in 2023 for exceeding one million, also becoming a viral song on social networks, even used by personalities like Kim Kardashian and Will Smith.
+It managed to position itself on Billboard three years after its release, making this a rare phenomenon in music.

+In June 2025, after years of speculations following his 2021 single "MPJ Freestyle," Mineo publicity announced his departure from Reach Records.
+Mineo is an independent artist under his own Miner League collective.